 What have you done to make your school or your community a better place?

-3.49 out of 5 is Indonesia’s 2021 digital literacy rate according to Indonesia’s Ministry of Communication and Information Technology.
+3.49 out of 5: Indonesia’s 2021 digital literacy rate according to Indonesia’s Ministry of Communication and Information Technology.

-It wasn’t until my grandma lost IDR10 million from clicking a link on a text message that I realized how much that rate can be improved.
+It wasn’t until my grandma lost IDR10 million from clicking a link on a text scam that I realized how much that rate can be improved.

-The need for digital literacy became apparent when the pandemic hit.
-Underage children were behaving unethically on social media platforms, students didn’t know how to utilize basic cloud services for online school, and people became more exposed to hoaxes.
-Witnessing this alarming need inspired me to take action.
-I found the way to do it once I came across the recruitment post of Gendigital Academy’s (GenD), an organization that teaches digital skills to underprivileged children.
+The need for digital literacy really became apparent when the pandemic hit.
+Underage children were behaving unethically on social media platforms, students didn’t know how to utilize basic cloud services for online school, and people became more vulnerable to hoaxes.
+Witnessing this alarming phenomenon around me inspired me to take action.
+When I came across the recruitment post of Gendigital Academy’s (GenD), an organization that teaches digital skills to underprivileged children, I knew this was one way I could help.

 At GenD, I curated technology-related topics for underprivileged kids that I mentored: Shella, Ilma, and Syirla.
-In class, they have to complete tasks based on the material that day: code a line, make posters in Canva, create their first Google Sheets spreadsheet.
+In class, they had to complete tasks based on the material that day: code a line, make posters in Canva, create their first Google Sheets spreadsheet.
 At first, I had to constantly check up on them to see their progress.
 I positioned myself as a friend and told them it’s okay to not understand everything the first time.
-As time passed by, they started texting me for questions and help regarding the topic.
+As time passed by, they started proactively texting me questions and asking for help in understanding the topic.

-As my relationship with the kids deepened, I became more passionate, even doing things I wouldn’t do, like making teaching videos.
-Watching them grow from knowing nothing about Python to completing their first calculator app gives me joy.
-The kids did not only experience growth in their skills and knowledge, but also in their love of learning.
+As my relationship with the kids deepened, I became more passionate to help them, even doing things I wouldn’t do, like making teaching videos.
+Watching them grow from knowing nothing about Python to completing their first calculator app gve me joy.
+The kids not only experienced growth in their skills and knowledge, but also in their love for learning.

 The GenD team received a MURI (Indonesian Museum World Record) award for implementing the largest digital literacy training for over 4000 kids all over Indonesia through Zoom.
 Even so, I felt like the weekly Saturday tutoring created more impact for the kids.
 I was able to pay attention to each of their strengths and weaknesses.
-Not only that, I was also able to watch them grow as an individual and no award can ever replace that.
+I was also able to watch them grow as an individual, and no award can ever replace that.

-Word count: 342
+Word count: 348